What if the Other Driver Was At-Fault?

 If the other driver was at-fault, you may be entitled to compensation for medical bills, lost wages, pain and suffering and legal costs.

-At The Law Offices of Jeffrey S. Glassman, our experienced motorcycle injury attorneys are dedicated to ensuring that at-fault drivers are held to account and you receive the compensation you deserve.Drivers Are Often At-Fault in Motorcycle Accidents
+At Jeffrey Glassman Injury Lawyers, our experienced motorcycle injury attorneys are dedicated to ensuring that at-fault drivers are held to account and you receive the compensation you deserve.Drivers are Often At-Fault in Motorcycle Accidents

 Motorcyclists are in a unique position on the road in that they enjoy a certain degree of freedom, but they are also exposed to a fair amount of dangers that other drivers are not.
 For example, there are no substantive protective barriers between the motorcyclist and the road.
 Riders are more vulnerable in inclement weather and when facing road defects.